thesecretclub/riscy-business/README.md

 cmake --build build --config RelWithDebInfo
 ```

 The `llvm-install` is a regular LLVM installation.
 This should match the version of Clang used by Visual Studio (sometimes it can be later).
+You can use a precompiled [llvm-17.0.2-win64.7z](https://github.com/thesecretclub/riscy-business/releases/download/transpiler-v0.3/llvm-17.0.2-win64.7z) if you want to save some time building LLVM.

 ## payload